vprusso/vprusso/README.md

 Hello!
 I'm Vincent Russo.

-I am presently the CEO and co-founder of [Modellicity](https://www.modellicity.com/); a company focused on delivering software solutions to clients in the financial space and abroad.

 I hold a Bachelors, Masters, and Ph.D. in computer science.

 I have over a decade of experience in creating robust software solutions and